 ALBANY, N.Y.
-(AP) — Federal regulators have completed the environmental review of a proposed 330-mile transmission line to bring lower-cost Canadian hydroelectric power to New York City, the project's developer announced Monday.
+(AP) — Federal regulators have given final approval for construction of a 330-mile electric transmission line to bring lower-cost Canadian hydroelectric power to New York City.

-The line is to run under the length of Lake Champlain, through parts of the Hudson River and beneath railroad rights of way en route from Quebec to Queens.
-Jessome said the company expects to have remaining permits in hand in time to begin construction next year.
+The line is to run under the length of Lake Champlain, through parts of the Hudson, Harlem and East rivers and beneath railroad rights of way en route from Quebec to Con Edison in Queens.